 Prior to our IPO, we raised gross proceeds of approximately \$142.5 million from the issuance of our redeemable convertible preferred stock.
 In April 2019, we completed our IPO in which we issued and sold 6,000,000 shares of our common stock, at \$14.00 per share, for gross proceeds of \$84.0 million, or net proceeds of \$74.6 million.
-On December 11, 2020, we completed a follow-on public offering in which we issued 3,910,000 shares of our common stock, at \$11.75 per share, and 2,978 shares of our Series A convertible preferred stock, at \$11,750.00 per share, for net proceeds of \$75.0 million after deducting underwriting discounts and commissions and offering expenses.
-In addition, in February 2022, Gilead purchased 1,666,666 shares of our common stock for \$5.0 million, at a purchase price of \$3.00 per share and committed to purchase an additional \$30.0 million of common stock at our discretion subject to specified limitations (see "Note 9.
-Common stock, Class A common stock and convertible preferred stock").
-On March 4, 2022, we completed a follow-on public offering in which we issued 21,700,000 shares of our common stock, at \$2.00 per share, and 15,800 shares of our Series A-1 convertible preferred stock, at \$2,000.00 per share, for net proceeds of \$70.2 million after deducting underwriting discounts and commissions and offering expenses.
-On June 5, 2023, we completed a follow-on public offering in which we issued 22,900,768 shares of our common stock, at \$1.31 per share, and 15,268 shares of our Series A-2 convertible preferred stock, at \$1,310.00 per share, for net proceeds of \$46.2 million after deducting underwriting discounts and commissions and offering expenses.
+In December 2020, we completed a follow-on public offering in which we issued 3,910,000 shares of our common stock, at \$11.75 per share, and 2,978 shares of our Series A convertible preferred stock, at \$11,750.00 per share, for net proceeds of \$75.0 million after deducting underwriting discounts and commissions and offering expenses.
+In March 2022, we completed a follow-on public offering in which we issued 21,700,000 shares of our common stock, at \$2.00 per share, and 15,800 shares of our Series A-1 convertible preferred stock, at \$2,000.00 per share, for net proceeds of \$70.2 million after deducting underwriting discounts and commissions and offering expenses.
+In June 2023, we completed a follow-on public offering in which we issued 22,900,768 shares of our common stock, at \$1.31 per share, and 15,268 shares of our Series A-2 convertible preferred stock, at \$1,310.00 per share, for net proceeds of \$46.2 million after deducting underwriting discounts and commissions and offering expenses.
+In addition, in February 2022, Gilead purchased 1,666,666 shares of our common stock for \$5.0 million, at a purchase price of \$3.00 per share, and in December 2023, Gilead purchased 15,000,000 shares of our common stock, at \$1.4167 per share, for net proceeds of approximately \$21.1 million after deducting offering expenses.
+Pursuant to the terms of the Amended Stock Purchase Agreement, we may require Gilead to purchase the balance of the \$8.75 million of common stock as pro-rata participation in potential future equity raises (see "Note 10.
+Common stock, Class A common stock and convertible preferred stock" to our consolidated financial statements appearing elsewhere in this Quarterly Report).
 We also received \$46.2 million from non-refundable upfront, milestone and initiation payments pursuant to the Restated Gilead Collaboration Agreement and \$35.0 million from non-refundable upfront and milestone payments related to the Roche Collaboration Agreement.
-As of June 30, 2023, we had cash, cash equivalents and restricted cash of \$136.0 million.
+In the second quarter of 2024 we received a \$10.0 million milestone payment related to the Roche collaboration.
+As of March 31, 2024, we had cash, cash equivalents and restricted cash of \$93.0 million.

-On July 12, 2022, we filed a registration statement on Form S-3, or the Registration Statement, with the SEC, which was declared effective on July 21, 2022.
+On July 12, 2022, we filed a registration statement on Form S-3 (the "Registration Statement"), with the SEC, which was declared effective on July 21, 2022.
 The Registration Statement registers the offering, issuance and sale of an unspecified amount of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
 We simultaneously entered into a Sales Agreement with SVB Securities LLC, as sales agent, to provide for the issuance and sale by us of up to \$50.0 million of common stock from time to time in "at-the-market" offerings under the Registration Statement and related prospectus filed with the Registration Statement, or the ATM Program.
-As of June 30, 2023, no sales had been made pursuant to the ATM Program.
+As of March 31, 2024, no sales had been made pursuant to the ATM Program.